Wendy's: 1960s–1970s

-From 1988 to 1990, Wendy's expanded operations globally to Mexico, New Zealand, Indonesia, Greece, Turkey, Guatemala, as well as the U.S. Naval Base in Naples, Italy.
-In 1988, Wendy's expanded its bar to a full-blown buffet called the Superbar for $2.99; while popular it was difficult to maintain and was discontinued in 1998.

 In 1989, Wendy's opened its first restaurant in Greece at Syntagma Square, Athens, made it the first foreign fast-food chain in the country.
 After opening 12 restaurants in 3 cities, the company abandoned the Greek market in 2002 due to differences with the local franchisee, although it was a very successful and profitable business at the time.
+In 1995, Wendy's International sold its 35 Arkansas locations to Fourjay, LLC.
 In 1996, the chain expanded in Argentina by opening 18 local restaurants.
 However, all of them closed only four years later due to the economic crisis in the country.
 In 1998, Wendy's pulled out of South Korea by closing all its 15 restaurants and in 2000 exited from the UK, Argentina, and Hong Kong.

-In 1995, Wendy's International sold its 35 Arkansas locations to Fourjay, LLC.

-In 2001, Wendy's created Vermont-based Scioto Insurance Company to furnish insurance to Wendy's and other affiliates.
-Scioto owns a subsidiary, Oldemark LLC, which holds Wendy's intellectual property and licenses it back to Wendy's for royalties.
+2000s–2010s

+interior of the Wendy’s in Tallulah, Louisiana.

 Garden Sensations salads were added in 2002.
 Wendy's signed a franchise agreement to re-enter the Singapore market in 2009, though that agreement was short-lived; in April 2015, Wendy's once again ceased operation in the country and closed all the restaurants.

-On September 29, 2008, the company merged with Triarc Companies Inc., the publicly traded parent company of Arby's; Wendy's headquarters remained in Dublin.
-Triarc then became known as Wendy's/Arby's Group, and later as the Wendy's Company following the sale of Arby's to Roark Capital Group.
+On September 29, 2008, the company merged with Triarc Companies Inc., the publicly traded parent company of Arby's;

 In 2011, Wendy's returned to Japan and Argentina announcing a development agreement for 50 restaurants in the country.
 It also entered the Russian market for the first time with plans to open 180 restaurants over a 10-year period.
 However, only three years later, in 2014, Wendy's closed all its restaurants in the country.
 In June 2012, Wendy's acquired 30 franchised locations in Austin, Texas from Dave and Jason Near, two sons of former Wendy's CEO James W. Near.
 These restaurants were then sold to Haza Foods in December 2013.
 In August 2012, Wendy's acquired 24 franchised restaurants in Albuquerque.

+In 2013, Wendy's opened the first restaurant in Georgia and made a deal to open 25 restaurants in Georgia and the Republic of Azerbaijan.
+In October 2013, Wendy's sold its 24 Seattle locations to longtime franchisee Cedar Enterprises and in November 2013, the company sold its 54 Salt Lake City locations to NPC International.
+In February 2014, Wendy's sold its 70 company-owned locations in the Dallas-Fort Worth area to MUY Hamburger Partners.